 I also spent time in Gordes, which appears several times in the movie.
 A great view of it can be admired when Max’s plane is arriving, then you can see the main square when Max keeps driving around the roundabout.
 And most importantly, Fanny’s restaurant – actually Hotel le Renaissance – can be found in a small corner by the castle.

 Looking for the chateau, Max gets lost a couple of times.
 First between two quaint villages, Oppede and Menerbes.
-Later, when he stops at a vineyard, you can see Lacoste with the castle of the Marquis de Sade in the background…I enjoyed exploring all these lovely places.
+Later, when he stops at a vineyard, you can see Lacoste with the castle of the Marquis de Sade in the background…I enjoyed exploring all these lovely places on my holiday.

 Of course, not only these locations are worth a visit.
 In the Luberon, most villages are similar, perched on top of a hill, characterised by steep cobblestone streets, ancient stone houses with colourful shutters, old wooden doors and terracotta roof tiles, trickling fountains and tiny cafes.
 They are surrounded by vineyards, bright lavender fields, orchards, olive groves, peaceful farms, colourful ochre cliffs, and seemingly endless blue sky.
 It was fantastic to enjoy all this European beauty, taste delicious food and wine, shop at vibrant outdoor markets and meet charming locals.
 I just wish I inherited a little house somewhere in Provence!”

 photo: Gordes by Tamara Palinkas